 The importance of illegal deforestation

 Half of global deforestation is due to commercial agriculture: in other words, through logging and farming1.
-This is different from some forest fires.
-In Australia2, for instance, they are due to arson and not for commercial logging purposes.
+This is different to some forest fires where in Australia, for instance, they are due to arson rather than for commercial logging purposes2.

 The percentage for commercial agriculture is higher in tropical countries: there, it accounted for 71% between 2000 and 20123.
 Of that 71%, as much as half was due to illegal deforestation.